-sbt (originally Simple Build Tool, nowadays often believed to stand for Scala Build Tool or used as its own proper name) is an open-source build tool created explicitly for Scala and Java projects.
+sbt (originally simple build tool, nowadays stands for nothing) is an open-source build tool which can build Java, Scala, and Kotlin projects.
 It aims to streamline the procedure of constructing, compiling, testing, and packaging applications, libraries, and frameworks. sbt is highly adaptable, permitting developers to customize the build process according to their project's specific needs.

 sbt provides a wide range of features to make the process of building and managing Scala projects easy and efficient.
 Some of the key features include: